jpmrs1313/Tutoria-Django-Rest-API/README.md

 * Schedule meetings between teachers and students (To Do)
 * Notify students about the meetings (To Do)

+You can find the documentation of this API on endpoint /api/docs/

 ## How to Install and Run the Project